thiago-23/coffee-stop/README.md

 ### Existing Features

-The website features a user-friendly interface with four pages(home page, menu page, gallery page and conatct page).
+The website features a user-friendly interface with four pages(home page, menu page, gallery page and contact page).

-* All pages has a logo(top left), a navigation bar, footer and a back to top button located at (button right with a yellow color).
+* All pages have a logo(top left), a navigation bar, footer and a back to top button located at (button right with a yellow color).

 * Navigation bar that is responsive to all screen sizes.

 #### Navigation Bar

-* Header Navigation Bar allow users to easily navigate from any of the pages.
+* Header Navigation Bar allows users to easily navigate from any of the pages.
-* The navigation bar toggler appears with small screens such as mobile allowing users easily navigate from all pages.
+* The navigation bar toggler appears with small screens such as mobile allowing users to easily navigate from all pages.
 * Header Logo at the left.
-Clicking on the logo will return the user to home page as expected.
+Clicking on the logo will return the user to the home page as expected.

 ![Nav Bar](docs/nav-bar.png)